Burlescombe, Tiverton EX16 7JH

 Attendance

-Children make the best progress if their attendance is over 97% (less than six days of absence per year).
-Children with an attendance of 90% are missing one month of school per year, making it difficult for them to achieve their full potential.
+Children make the best progress if their attendance is over 97% (less than six days absence per year).
+Children with attendance of 90% are missing one month of school per year, making it difficult for them to achieve their full potential.
 If a child's attendance is less than 90% they are classed as 'persistent absentees", and it will be almost impossible for them to keep up with their work.

 Registration in school starts at 9:00 am.
 A child is late if they arrive after 9:00 am.
 If your child is absent from school for any reason, it is vital that you contact the school office by 9:15 am.
 Failure to contact the school may result in the absence being classed as 'unauthorised'.
 Please note that Government legislation, which came into effect in September 2013, removed the authority from Headteachers to authorise holidays during term time.
-Headteachers are only able to grant leave from school during term time in specified 'exceptional circumstances.
+Headteachers are only able to grant leave from school during term time in specified 'exceptional circumstances'.

-Why does good attendance manner?
+Why does good attendance matter?

-A good education is a cornerstone for future life opportunities.
+A good education is the cornerstone for future life opportunities.
 Missing school can leave gaps in knowledge and understanding, and can also place the student at a disadvantage in both their educational and social development and, potentially, in their eventual GCSE success.

 Beyond qualifications, going to school every day is crucial for a number of reasons;